EconomistDigitalSolutions/terraform-aws-ec2/examples/advanced/README.md

 ## Requirements

 * You must have a valid AWS profile.
 If you do not have the profile *economist-ds-dev*, change the `.tfvars` file to some profile that you have access to.
+(Note, if you change the AWS account, you should probably update the `user-data` script, since it will not be able to load the expected app from ECR.)

 ## Usage